rickiepark/do-it-dl/README.md

-# Deep Learning for Image
+# do it deep learning

-Deep Learning Notebooks for Image Classification & Segmentation
+Deep Learning Notebooks